Jeff Brantley: Broadcasting career

 Brantley was a color commentator for ESPN broadcasts of Major League Baseball games and an in-studio contributor for Baseball Tonight from 2002 through 2006.
-In 2007, he joined the radio broadcast team of the Cincinnati Reds on the Cincinnati Reds Radio Network, led by flagship station WLW, joining Marty Brennaman and Thom Brennaman and the FSN Ohio television broadcast team with Chris Welsh and George Grande.
+In October 2006, he joined the radio broadcast team of the Cincinnati Reds on the Cincinnati Reds Radio Network, led by flagship station WLW.
+He also joined Marty Brennaman and Thom Brennaman on the FSN Ohio television broadcast team, which also featured Chris Welsh and George Grande.

 Personal

 Brantley and his wife, Ashley have two children, while he also has two children from a previous marriage.

 Brantley is a devout Christian.
 While with the Giants, Brantley and teammates Scott Garrelts, Atlee Hammaker and Dave Dravecky became known as the "God Squad" because of their strong Christian faith.
 Foregoing the hard-partying lifestyle of many of their teammates, they preferred to hold Bible studies in their hotel rooms while on the road.